janezlapajne/dotfiles/README.md

 tail -n +7 .env.example > .env
 ```

-This command generates an `.env` file, which serves as the blueprint for defining your variables.
-For detailed guidance on configuring your environment, refer to the **Configuration** section.
+This command generates an `.env` file, which serves as the blueprint for defining variables.
+For detailed guidance on configuring the environment, refer to the **Configuration** section.

 3. Execute the setup procedure by running